hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 ### Exercise 2: Install Developer Tools and Products on the local PC

 > **IMPORTANT**: Exercise 2 and all of the remaining Exercises in this lab are for students who are **NOT** using the LOD virtual machine that was created for this course.
-Students who need to configure their local PC as their dev environment can use Exercise 2 and the remaining Exercises to help them install tools and configure the dev environment on their local PC.
+Students who need to configure their local PC as their dev environment can use Exercises 2-5 to help them install tools and configure the dev environment on their local PC.

 #### Task 1: Install .NET Core on your local PC